 Consumer Acquisition said it believes Facebook and Google third-party adtech is dead.
 Or perhaps the way to say it is, “Adtech is dead.
 Long live adtech.”

 During 2018, the optimization algorithms for Facebook and Google Universal App Campaigns (UAC) have dramatically improved, leveling the playing field between advertisers both large and small.

-The duopoly’s native adtech has improved such that advantages once held by third-party software-as-a-service adtech providers has significantly diminished.
+The duopoly’s native adtech has improved such that advantages once held by third-party software-as-a-service adtech providers have significantly diminished.
 Brian Bowman, CEO of Consumer Acquisition, said in an interview with VentureBeat that his company saw the writing on the wall and decided to change.